The Need for Speed

 America's Unfulfilled Promise

-Despite years of hard work and progress in order to connect every school to the Internet, our responsibility to America's students is still not fulfilled.
-80% of K-12 schools are unable to deliver enough content to meet their current needs.
+America's students deserve an education that prepares them with skills for the future.
+But after nearly a decade of hard work to connect every school, our responsibility to America's students is still unfulfilled.
+63% of K-12 schools are unable to deliver enough content to meet their current needs.

 The typical public school has the same Internet access as the typical home – but with 100x more users.

-In an age where information can be accessed instantly for consideration, discussion, and learning, students and teachers are disappointed to find that they are not able to access content from the classroom setting.
+In an age where information can be accessed instantly, students and teachers are disappointed to find that they are not able to access learning content in the classroom.

 In the absence of other solutions, teachers and students are finding work-arounds.
-In numerous classrooms around the country, teachers are instructing students to use personal smartphones to look up material for assignments because the school Wi-Fi and LAN is too slow.
+In numerous classrooms around the country, teachers are instructing students to use personal smartphones to look up material for assignments because the school connection is too slow.

 Want to learn about why school networks can be slow?
 Learn more here.